Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/First-Shader-Graph.md

 ![](images/MyFirstShaderGraph_05.png)

+A Material is also automatically generated as a subasset of the Shader Graph.
+You can assign it directly to an object in your scene.
+Modifying a property from the Blackboard on the Shader Graph will update this material in real time, which allows for quick visualization in the scene.

 ## Put the Material in the Scene

 Now that you have assigned your shader to a Material, you can apply it to objects in the Scene.
 Drag and drop the Material onto an object in the Scene.
 Alternatively, in the object's Inspector window, locate **Mesh Renderer > Materials**, and apply the Material to the **Element**.